Thomas Dang: Earplug controversy

-Community Advocacy
+Community advocacy

-Racism and Refugees
+Racism and refugees

-Throughout his political career, Dang has been a advocate on refugee and anti-racism issues.
+Throughout his political career, Dang has been an advocate on refugee and anti-racism issues.
 His parents were Chinese-Vietnamese refugees from Vietnam.
 He has spoken out against racism in politics in the Legislature and supported Vietnamese people who came to Alberta as refugees.
 Dang has criticized Jason Kenney for comparing his own emigration from Saskatchewan to refugee Canadians.

 On March 22, Dang introduced a motion calling on the UCP government to ban "racist symbols and insignia" in public spaces as well as at demonstrations "meant to terrorize and promote racism".
 However, Dang accused the UCP government of using a debate on rodeo to run out the clock to avoid debate on his motion.
 Rallies had occurred across Alberta where some protestors carried tiki torches, widely considered a symbol of white supremacy.
 At least five Edmonton Muslim women and multiple Calgarians had been targeted in recent months.

-Parody Account
+Parody account

 Dang was also the subject of a racist parody account linking him to North Korean dictator Kim Jong-un which was followed by multiple high-ranking UCP government staffers including Matt Wolf, Premier Jason Kenney's Executive Director of Issues Management.
 Dang stated that it was disappointing that while UCP MLAs were voting for his anti-racism motion, so many UCP staffers would be enjoying this racist content.
 The parody account was suspended by Twitter as of April 14, 2021.

-Youth and Bullying
+Youth and bullying

 Dang put forward Motion 503 in his first session as an MLA, urging the Government to consult with school boards and youth to encourage student participation on boards.
-This was aimed to increasing dialogue and student engagement on democratic governance.
+This was aimed at increasing dialogue and student engagement on democratic governance.
 The motion was passed unanimously with bi-partisan support in the assembly.
 The motion read as follows:

 Be it resolved that the Legislative Assembly urge the Government to consult with school boards and youth to encourage senior high school student participation on boards with a view to increasing dialogue, increasing student engagement in board policy and planning, and educating students about democratic governance.

 Notice of Motion 507 was given on Day 2 of the second session on the order paper.
 This motion was aimed at ensuring that students and parents were ready to deal with all facets of bullying in an ever-evolving technological world.
 The notice of motion reads as follows:

 Be it resolved that the Legislative Assembly urge the Government to take steps to increase awareness in Alberta's schools of the effects of cyberbullying.Motion 507 was passed unanimously with bi-partisan support in the assembly.

-Tourism Week
+Tourism week

 In spring 2016, Dang tabled Bill 204, The Alberta Tourism Week Act.
-This bill would create a tourism week in legislation that would occur in the first week of June starting 2017.
+This bill would create a tourism week in legislation that would occur in the first week of June starting in 2017.
 The Bill has currently passed first and second reading in the Legislature.